 The links below redirect to the webinar recordings (with the most recent season first), together with slides and additional resources for many episodes (Delos monthly and annual members only).

 In episode 1 of the sixth season of TagTime, Sofia Martins “The role of professional arbitral organizations in regulating the conduct of arbitrators” with hosts Dr Kabir Duggal and Amanda Lee.
+The recording is available here.
 Sofia Martins was tagged by Reza Mohtashami QC.
 She in turn tagged Gisela Knuts.

 You can find the slides from the episode here.